samyBadjoudj/sam-tail-http-file/README.md

 It's not a good practice, but sometimes there is no other way... (for example, when you can access to your log files just by a web server)

-It's a netbean project you need a library
+It's a netbeans project, you need a library

 - libconfuse

-PS: the tar contains a binary compiled in x64
+PS: the tar contains a binary compiled for x64

 Created by Samy Badjoudj